kuiyajei/ladrica-portfolio/content/about/index.md

 ### Who am I?

 App development, video games, travel, fitness, Japanese entertainment, and learning the guitar.
-Messy list, but I never stuck to one thing.
+Messy list, but I never stick to one thing.
 I like to think of myself as a master of none, and more of a jack-of-all-trades kind of guy.

-Passionate in helping others, my only hope is to be able to improve the lives of others by sharing what I know.
+Passionate in helping others — my hope is to improve the lives of others by sharing what I know.

 [> My experiences](/experience "This is totally not a glorified resume I swear")